If you ever had the opportunity to record a song with your band, you know the difficulty of recording and miking drums.

 1. FocusriteScarlett 18i20

-The first interface on our list is Focusrite Scarlett 18i20.
+In our opinion, the Focusrite Scarlett 18i20 is the best audio interface for drummers that are looking for something affordable while still maintaining great sound quality.
 Even though the company is known for its high-end products, their Scarlett series really brings quality at somewhat cheaper price-range.

 As for hardware, it will pack 8 combination inputs (2 in front, 6 in back), 10 ¼” outputs, MIDI in/out, as well as 8 volume knobs for inputs, LED input panel and 2 headphones inputs and volume knobs.
 However, you can also record up to 18 channels with the use of additional digital connections (S/PDIF and ADAT).